 An omni-channel retailer with a fairly new, but well-established niche t-shirt business currently has an inventory of ten size large red t-shirts in her warehouse.
-All ten are listed for sale on her website, as well as on Amazon and eBay.
+All ten are listed for sale on her website.
+They are also listed on Amazon and eBay.
 Four of them quickly sell on her website, and then ten minutes later another eight sell on Amazon.
-She’s currently using a manual spreadsheet system to track inventory, and didn’t have time to update the inventory count to reflect these sales.
+She’s currently using a manual spreadsheet system to track inventory.
+Unfortunately, she didn’t have time to update the inventory count to reflect these sales.

 So what to do?

-Bad buyer experiences on Amazon can lead to low seller ratings and with that, decreased visibility.
+Bad buyer experiences on Amazon can lead to low seller ratings.
+This also means decreased visibility.
 Repeated instances can ultimately get you kicked off, which can be a deathblow to businesses whose livelihoods are tied to that channel.
 And if the current trends hold true, more and more sellers are going to be at Amazon’s mercy.

 If you continue to rely on manually updated spreadsheets to manage inventory, this scary scenario is all but inevitable.